pengqiannan/Modeling-bacterial-interactions/README.md

 -------
 - The codes for pFBA, dFBA, Memote and DADA2 R can be found in Modeling-bacterial-interactions/code.

+- Each subfolder contains a README file detailing how to reproduce the data analysis using the corresponding code.

 Data availability
 -------
 - The model files in mat format can be found in Modeling-bacterial-interactions/data/ModelInMatFormat.